 The CDC Biofilm Reactor model develops reproducible biofilms on 24 individual coupon surfaces under flow.
 The coupon materials used in the model are interchangeable and can be chosen to help simulate the use of a product.
 Examples include polycarbonate, copper, ceramic, stainless steel and glass.
 The reactor can be tested in a batch system or can include addition of fresh nutrients during incubation to simulate real-world environments in which biofilms develop.

 SOP 537/555: Quantification of biofilm growth with low shear using the CDC biofilm reactor (Pseudomonas aeruginosa and Staphylococcus aureus and Candida albicans) modified from ASTM E2562 standard method.

 Drip Flow Biofilm Reactor

 The Drip Flow Biofilm Reactor is used to reproduce biofilms on glass coupons under defined conditions suitable for efficacy testing.
-The biofilms represent generalised situations where biofilm exists at the air/liquid interface with a continuous flow of nutrients under low fluid shear.
-The Drip Flow Reactor can be used for growing and characterising multi-species biofilms.
-Based on the growth requirements of the organism, the method can be optimised by changing the operational parameters.
+The biofilms represent generalized situations where biofilm exists at the air/liquid interface with a continuous flow of nutrients under low fluid shear.
+The Drip Flow Reactor can be used for growing and characterizing multi-species biofilms.
+Based on the growth requirements of the organism, the method can be optimized by changing the operational parameters.